elvisselimaj/python-challenge/01-Class-Activities/Mon-Wed-Class/01-Excel/StudentGuide.md

 ### Objectives

+##### Day 1
 * Gain perspective on the course structure and general direction of the program.
 * Gain exposure to the high-level analytic strategies and tools to be covered in class.

+##### Day 2
+* Work with a team on a research topic and learn about the analytics paradigm.
-* Feel fully proficient in basic Excel navigation and functionality
+* Feel fully proficient in basic Excel navigation and functionality.
+* Understand how to implement conditional formatting based on logical rules.

+##### Day 3
 * Gain familiarity with the value of Pivot Tables and the steps for their utilization.
 * Gain comfort utilizing VLookups and HLookups
-* Understand how to implement conditional formatting based on logical rules
+* Understand how to filter data using Excel.
 * Be able to make, modify, and style bar charts, line graphs, pie graphs, and scatter plots.
-* Understand how to filter data using Excel.
 * Know how to calculate moving averages and regressions.
 * Create, modify, and stylize basic charts from scratch using Microsoft Excel.
 * Be comfortable creating scatter plots and trend lines.